 Kits should be constructed with attention to the available evidence for effectiveness and safety of different techniques.
 In particular a clear understanding of the equipment and technique requirements for safe performance of oxygen insufflation when using a cannula CICO Rescue technique should be understood (more information on this is available here)

 Transition is defined by the Vortex Approach as "the phase of care leading up to the declaration of a CICO event and culminating in the initiation of CICO Rescue".
 In recognition of the fact that there are both practical and psychological barriers to puncturing the anterior neck that must be negotiated even after a committed declaration of a CICO event, this definition is broader than that used by the Australian and New Zealand College of anaesthetists in their transition document (right).
 Transition is an key concept in management of the challenging airway which acknowledges that the shift in focus from attempts to enter the Green Zone via the upper airway lifelines to achieving this via CICO Rescue should be a process rather than occurring at an instant in time.

-The Vortex Approach specifies four elements that are required for effective transition and addresses them in the following ways:
+The Vortex Approach specifies three elements that are required for effective transition and addresses them in the following ways:

-While the Vortex Approach addresses many aspects of the first three elements, other factors also have significant contributions to make.
+While the Vortex Approach addresses many aspects of these elements, other factors also have significant contributions to make.
 In addition to the implementation tools provided by the Vortex Approach, successfully executing the transition process requires attention to all of the above elements using an integrated approach that addresses both technical and human factors in relation to training, planning, monitoring and equipment.